silentjames/WoD-charsheets-for-Obsidian/README.md

     dv.executeJs(await dv.io.load("/z_Z manuals/WoDCharsheets-en.js"))
     ```
     ````
-    `"/z_Z manuals/WoDCharsheets-en.js"` - it's my path to the JS file inside my Obsidian vault, you must replace it with your own.
+    `"/z_Z manuals/WoDCharsheets-en.js"` - it's my path to the JS file **inside Obsidian vault**, you must replace it with your own.

 10. Copy the blank layout of your future character from the below and paste it into your note;
 11. Optional: you might need to reopen the note (or oven restart Obsidian, but in most cases it's not needed);